301-Redirection/DBC/Lua/LuaScriptingDocumentation.md

 Dota/Dota 2 - Defense of the Ancients 2, the game for which we are designing the bot configuration system.

-Ancient - The core building of each team, and must be protected at all costs.
+Ancient - The core building of each team which must be protected at all costs.
 Losing this building loses the game.

-Bot - a computer controlled hero in a team in Dota.
+Bot - A computer controlled hero in a team in Dota.

-Radiant - The team on the left hand-side of the Dota map.
+Radiant - The team on the bottom left hand side of the Dota map.

-Dire - The team on the right-hand side of the Dota map.
+Dire - The team on the top right hand side of the Dota map.

 HP - Hit Points, the amount of sustained damage a hero can take.

 MP - Mana Points, used for casting spells.

 Lane - One of three paths on the Dota map.
-The lanes are located on the Left/Top side of the map, Middle and Bottom/Right side of the map and are referred to as top, mid and bottom/bot lanes, respectively.
-Lanes can also be classified into 3 types: Safe Lane, Mid Lane and Offlane.
-The Safe Lane has its Tower placed furthest from base to provide additional support for the heroes in that lane.
+The lanes are located on the Left/Top side of the map, Middle and Bottom/Right side of the map and are referred to as top, mid and bottom or bot lanes, respectively.
+Lanes can also be classified into 3 types: Safe Lane, Mid Lane and Off lane.
+The Safe Lane has its Tower placed furthest from the base to provide additional support for the heroes in that lane.
 For Radiant, Safe Lane is the bot lane.
 For Dire, it is top lane.
-Both Radiant and Dire have their Mid lane in the mid lane, and the towers are placed mostly equally apart on each side of the map, providing a very equal match-up between the heroes in the lane.
+Radiant and Dire have their mid towers placed mostly equally apart on each side of the map, providing a very equal match-up between the heroes in the lane.
 Offlane is the hardest lane, because the tower is closest to the base and the activity in the lane is likely futher away from this tower in this lane than the other team.
 For Radiant, Offlane is top lane and for Dire it is bottom lane.
-Note that a safe lane faces the offlane of the opposing team.
+Note that a safe lane for one team faces the offlane of the opposing team.

-River - the river that divides the map into the Radiant and Dire sides.
+River - The river that divides the map into the Radiant and Dire sides.

-Jungle - The areas on the map that is not a lane or in the river.
+Jungle - The areas on the map that are not a lane and not in the river.

 Objective - An entity in the Dota game that is one of many steps in achieving victory.
 An objective can be a Tower, a Barracks or Roshan.

 Roshan - A massive ancient creep that grants bonuses to the heroes that kill him, including Aegis of Immortals, Cheese and a Refresher Shard.
 The Aegis will grant any hero who wields it a second life; the cheese will instantly restore 2000 HP and MP, and the Refresher Shard is a one-time use item that instantly refreshes all cooldowns of a hero.

-Tower - A defensive Turrent that can be destroyed by the opposing team.
+Tower - A defensive turret that can be destroyed by the opposing team.
 There are 3 turrets per lane, each placed more or less the same distance apart in the lane, but distances do vary.
 These towers are referred to as Tier x towers, where x is either 1, 2 or 3 with a Tier 1 tower being furthest from base and Tier 3 being closest to base.
 There are an additional 2 towers in front of the team's Ancient, called Tier 4 towers.

 Teamfight - A big fight involving nearly all team members of both teams in any arbitrary location on the map.
 The victor of the teamfight is determined by the number of losses, and if it is even, it is then decided by the number of core heroes still alive, and if it is still even, then it is either decided by the net gold change of a team, or it is dubbed a draw.
-Victory in a teamfight will likely result in an objective being taken, whereas defeat will result in a very defense stance taken by the team.
+Victory in a teamfight will likely result in an objective being taken, whereas defeat will result in a very defensive stance being taken by the team.

-Creeps - Little minions that spawn and run down a lane to meet the opposing lane's creeps, also called a creep wave.
+Creeps - Little minions that spawn and run down a lane to meet the opposing team's creeps, also called a creep wave.
 There are also neutral creeps that spawn in the jungle areas of the map that give gold and experience when killed.
 If a team destroys a barracks of the enemy team, then the creeps of the team that destroyed the barracks will start spawning stronger, upgraded creeps in that lane, called super creeps.
 Once all barracks are destroyed, the creeps are further upgraded to mega creeps.
 An upgraded creep has more HP, and gives less gold and experience.

 Push - a collective effort from a team to attempt to advance down a lane to attempt to take an objective, a teamfight, or both.